ish1485/app-dev/README.md

 ### Reason Why I Love this movies or series
-_The way the past and present are connected through curses and secrets is gripping._
+_The way the past and present are connected.I love the mix of romance, action, and heartwarming moments in a unique military setting.

-Previous